 |Hardiness zones||2 to 11 (USDA)|

 The cilantro plant thrives on a mix of sunlight and partial shade, often favoring the cooler weather of late spring and early fall.
 When plotting out your garden, select a spot that won't receive too much high-noon sunlight, as direct rays can burn its leaves.
 Likewise, if you live in an especially hot climate, consider planting your cilantro in pots, which can periodically be moved into the shade.
 Cilantro responds directly to the amount of daylight it receives, and too much can cause it to bolt early.
 You can stall it and extend its growing season a bit longer by ensuring it gets adequate shade.

-When it comes to choosing the proper soil mixture for your cilantro plant, it's important to opt for a blend that boasts a neutral to acid pH (between 6.2 to 6.8 is best) and is well-draining and fast-drying, as too much retained moisture in the soil can cause the plant to bolt early.
+When it comes to choosing the proper soil mixture for your cilantro plant, it's important to opt for a blend that boasts a neutral to acid pH (6.2 to 6.8 is best) and is well-draining and fast-drying, as too much retained moisture in the soil can cause the plant to bolt early.